The Most Beautiful Places in Illinois Feature Waterfalls, Stunning Vistas, and Wildflowers

 Collinsville

 Stationed just a stone’s throw northeast of St. Louis, Missouri, this sweeping 2,200-acre expanse stands as Illinois’ one and only UNESCO World Heritage site, and, no joke, encompasses the remnants of the biggest pre-Columbian settlement north of Mexico.
 Who knew?
 The to-do list includes climbing Monk’s Mound, the continent’s largest prehistoric earthwork, checking out Woodhenge, an ancient astronomical observatory, and delving into the site’s Interpretive Center to get a taste of daily life between 1050 and 1200 AD.
-Though they are not currently doing tours, the grounds are open dawn until dusk by appointment only, so call ahead to snag a spot.
+Though the exhibits and gallery are closed for most of 2024 due to mechanical renovations, the grounds are open dawn until dusk, and guided tours are available by appointment.

 Explore Savanna